 Did you just move in with your significant other or maybe just a long-time roommate?
 Are you looking around your home and just now realizing that you both had stacked up enough home goods to furnish a mansion?

-Not only do you have multiples of a lot of the major items in your home, but you also now have two sets of everyday items that one of you will have to store or make the decision to just go ahead and get rid of.
+Not only do you have multiples of a lot of the major items in your home, but you also now have two sets of everyday items.
+When this happens, it’s time to declutter after moving in together.

 Now, how do you determine what needs to be stored for later and what stuff needs to be thrown out and gotten rid of?

 The best ways to go about picking and choosing between your hand-me-down home or kitchen items and amazing HomeGoods finds versus the new shacked up [wo]man in your life, is to follow these guidelines.

 Need help getting rid of your junk?BOOK A PICKUP ❯